Lfourmau/Lfourmau/README.md

 <h3>Hey there! :wave::smiley:</h3>

 <!--Introduction -->
 My name is Loic.
-I'm currently working on Mériana, an internal platform for my Birdyx side-project (repo on my profile).
-I'm also working on vESTAPpen and Cloud_collector, two cyber-defense python tools as part of my job.
+I'm currently working on vESTAPpen and Cloud_collector, two cyber-defense python tools as part of my job.

 As for my hobbies, not much to say except that I like video games, sports, and I'm pretty sure I'll destroy you at soccer.